stevemurphymsu/ender5-klipped/README.md

 # ender5-klipped
 Klipper configuration for an Ender 5 Pro, with modifications listed below.

 I have uploaded this information to help others, as the documentation on getting a working configuration is somewhat lacking.
 To install the Manta E3EZ board, you will need to expand the cutout on the side of the Ender 5's power supply/control box to allow access to the ethernet port, USB jacks, and HDMI display.
 I am using the stock 24V power supply, but needed to move it over slightly for the Manta E3EZ board to fit.

+Documentation for configuring the Manta E3EZ is at https://github.com/bigtreetech/Manta-E3EZ.
+Firmware for the CB1 can be downloaded from https://github.com/bigtreetech/CB1/releases

 After installation, you will need to follow the instructions in the Manta E3EZ manual to create the sd card image, compile klipper, and install klipper on the MCUs.
-After that is done, copy the printer.cfg configuration file over.
+After that is done, copy the moonraker.conf and printer.cfg configuration file over.

-Documentation for configuring the Manta E3EZ is at https://github.com/bigtreetech/Manta-E3EZ.
-Firmware for the CB1 can be downloaded from https://github.com/bigtreetech/CB1/releases.
-After installation, update all software, but DO NOT force an update of the Linux kernel, which causes the device to no longer connect to the network.
+Update all software, but DO NOT force an update of the Linux kernel, which will break network connectivity!

 This page contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 This means I may receive a commission if you click on a link and make a purchase, at no extra cost to you.